Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 9. Enhance retention and transfer: This final event focuses on promoting long-term retention and transfer of knowledge and skills to real-life situations.
 It involves providing opportunities for learners to apply their learning in practical and meaningful contexts.

-By following Gagne's Nine Events of Instruction, instructional designers can create well-structured and engaging learning experiences that facilitate effective instruction and maximize learner outcomes.
+By following Gagne's Nine Events of Instruction, instructional designers can create well-structured and engaging activities that facilitate direct instruction and maximize learner outcomes.

 Gagnes nine events of instruction